fs-lobby/flex-flight-tracker/README.md

 FlightStats Flex API Sample Flight Tracker
 ===================

+BETA SOFTWARE!!!
+Help us improve this project by opening issues for any bugs or feature requests OR fork it, fix it and open a pull request.

 This project is intended to help developers easily add an animated flight tracker map to their applications.
 It's built using [Leaflet.js](www.leafletjs.com) and [D3.js](www.d3js.org) and compiled using [Grunt](www.gruntjs.com).

 To get started install node.js and npm from [nodejs.org](http://nodejs.org/).